munificent/craftinginterpreters/book/statements-and-state.md

 ## Statements

-First, we'll extend Lox's grammar with statements.
+We start by extending Lox's grammar with statements.
 They aren't very different from expressions.
 We start with the two simplest kinds:

-1. An **expression statement** lets you evaluate an expression where a statement is expected.
-They exist to call functions that have side effects.
+1. An **expression statement** lets you place an expression where a statement is expected.
+They exist to evaluate expressions that have side effects.
 You may not notice them, but you use them all the time in <span name="expr-stmt">C</span>, Java, and other languages.
-Any time you see a function or method call followed by a `;`, you're looking at one.
+Any time you see a function or method call followed by a `;`, you're looking at an expression statement.

     <aside name="expr-stmt">

     Pascal is an outlier.
 It distinguishes between *procedures* and *functions*.
     Functions return values, but procedures cannot.
 There is a statement form for calling a procedure, but functions can only be called where an expression is expected.
-There are no statement expressions.
+There are no expression statements.

     </aside>

 2. A **`print` statement** evaluates an expression and displays the result to the user.
-I admit it's weird to bake print right into the language instead of making it a library function.
+I admit it's weird to bake printing right into the language instead of making it a library function.
 Doing so is a concession to the fact that we're building this interpreter one chapter at a time and want to be able to play with it before it's all done.
 To make print a library function, we'd have to wait until we had all of the machinery for defining and calling functions <span name="print">before</span> we could witness any side effects.

     <aside name="print">